isnolan/nestjs/packages/payment/README.md

 ### Import

 ### Asynchronous configuration
+Synchronous Configuration
-To use SubscriptionModule, import and add it to the imports array of your NestJS module, typically AppModule.
-Here's how you can do it:
+To utilize SubscriptionModule, import and add it to the imports array of your NestJS module, typically AppModule.
+Here's a synchronous configuration example:
 #### Synchronous configuration
 ```ts
 import { SubscriptionModule } from '@isnolan/nestjs-payment';